ct-js/ct-js/docs/localstorage.md

 This is quite a complex thing!
 Here we encode an array, but you can pass both arrays and objects to `JSON.stringify`.

 What can't be encoded, though, are functions, Date objects as-is, circular references.
-But in most cases you won't even save such data from your games!
+But in most cases you won't even save such data in your games!